Disney revenue gets lift from theme parks, TV networks

 Walt Disney's media networks business, which includes sports powerhouse ESPN, the Disney channels and ABC, reported a 13 percent rise in revenue to $5.81 billion, helped by higher ad sales and affiliate fees.

-Higher programming and production costs at ESPN, however, pushed the unit's operating income down 2 percent.
+Higher programing and production costs at ESPN, however, pushed the unit's operating income down 2 percent.

-ESPN is engaged in a fight with Verizon Inc over customised TV packages that leave the sports network out of the basic channel bundle.
+ESPN is engaged in a fight with Verizon Inc (VZ.N) over customized TV packages that leave the sports network out of the basic channel bundle.
 The network sued Verizon last week, saying it was violating their contract.

 "We are certainly willing to work with various distributors to come up with packages that are of value to their consumers and also continue to provide value for us," Disney Chief Executive Bob Iger said in an interview on CNBC.